How To Adopt

 Out Of State Adoptions

 Please read this information carefully before submitting an application.
-We can adopt dogs to out-of-state residents and each situation is handled individually.
-National Mill Dog Rescue will not ship dogs and we cannot arrange transport.
+We do adopt dogs to out-of-state residents and each application is handled individually.
+National Mill Dog Rescue will not ship dogs and most often, we cannot arrange transport.
 We do not require that you travel to Colorado as part of the approval process but you must be able to travel here to meet our dogs if you are approved to adopt.
-Please do not complete an application unless you can make this arrangement.
-Since a home-check is not feasible, we would ask you to take the following steps:
+Please do not complete an application unless you are able to travel to our facility.
+If you are able to travel here, we ask you to take the following steps:

 - 2 personal references

 - Photos of your fenced yard

-- An explanation as to how you would/could pick up the dog.
-(Note: We do not ship dogs).
+- An explanation as to how you would pick up the dog.